Reinissance/midiTrio/README.md

 ## For whom is this?

-I created this to have more fun while practicing scales or chord progressions on the piano.
-Due to the ability to create Songs and Presets you can also use it as One-manband or solo entertainer.
+I created this to have more fun while practising scales or chord progressions on the piano.
+Due to the ability to create Songs and Presets you can also use it as one-man band or solo entertainer.

 ## Usage